 Safeguarding Cash and Checks

-1. Cash on hand, including petty cash and change accounts, shall be secure at all times.
+1. Cash on hand, including petty cash and change accounts, must be secure at all times.
 See Accounting Administrative Rule FIN 6.08 Petty Cash.

 a.
-During operating hours, cash shall be locked in a cash register, drawer, or box.
+During operating hours, cash must be locked in a cash register, drawer, or box.

 b.
-During non-business hours, cash shall be locked in a more secure location such as a locking file cabinet or safe.
+During non-business hours, cash must be locked in a more secure location such as a locking file cabinet or safe.

-2. Unused check stocks shall be stored in a locked and secure area at all times.
+2. Unused check stocks must be stored in a locked and secure area at all times.
 Only authorized personnel shall have access to this area.

-3. Check-signing equipment, including signature plates, shall be maintained in a locked and secure area at all times and shall be accessible to and operated only by authorized personnel.
+3. Check printing and signing equipment, including signature plates, must be maintained in a locked and secure area at all times and must be accessible to and operated only by authorized personnel.
 Obsolete signature plates and check stock must be promptly and securely destroyed.

-5. In accordance with City code Section 7-105, checks, exclusive of petty cash checks and disbursements for Fire and Police Disability and Retirement Funds (FPDR), must be signed by both the Mayor and the City Auditor.
+5. In accordance with City Charter Section 7-105, checks, exclusive of petty cash checks and disbursements for Fire and Police Disability and Retirement Funds (FPDR), must be signed by both the Mayor and the City Auditor.
 Petty cash checks must require dual signatures by designated and authorized staff.
-For more information relating to petty cash check, see Accounting Administrative Rule FIN 6.08 Petty Cash.
+For more information relating to petty cash checks, see Accounting Administrative Rule FIN 6.08 Petty Cash.
 Disbursements for FPDR must be signed by the Mayor and FPDR Fund Administrator.
 For more information relating to FPDR disbursements, see City Charter, Section 5-203.

 6. EFT disbursements transactions must be initiated and completed only by authorized personnel.

 a.
-Duties for initiating, releasing, and reconciling electronic transactions shall be appropriately segregated.
+Duties for initiating, releasing, and reconciling electronic transactions must be appropriately segregated.

 b.
-Unique passwords shall be issued to each individual having access to electronic accounting records or transactions.
-Such passwords shall not be shared and shall be periodically changed.
+Unique passwords must be issued to each individual having access to electronic accounting records or transactions.
+Such passwords must not be shared and must be periodically changed.